Georgia tests new voting system before ambitious 2020 switch

-ATLANTA (AP) — A handful of local elections in Georgia are being used to test new voting machines that combine touchscreens with a printed ballot, part of the state’s rush to meet a court-ordered deadline to retire its outdated, paperless system before any votes are cast in 2020.
+CARTERSVILLE, Ga.
+(AP) — A handful of local elections in Georgia were used Tuesday to test new voting machines that combine touchscreens with a printed ballot, part of the state’s rush to meet a court-ordered deadline to retire its outdated, paperless system before any votes are cast in 2020.

-State election officials are piloting the $106 million system in six mostly rural counties holding elections Tuesday for mayors, city councils and school boards.
+State election officials piloted the $106 million system in six mostly rural counties holding elections for mayors, city councils and school boards.
 Secretary of State Brad Raffensperger plans to use the new machines in all 159 counties for Georgia’s presidential primaries in March.

 The way Georgia conducts elections next year will be closely watched nationally after the officials faced a torrent of criticism in 2018.
-Problems including two-hour waits at some polling sites, security breaches that left voters’ registration information exposed and accusations that strict voter ID laws suppressed turnout led to lawsuits and changes in state law that included switching election systems.
+Problems included hours-long waits at some polling sites, security breaches that left voters’ registration information exposed and accusations that strict ID matching requirements and registration errors suppressed turnout.
+That led to lawsuits and changes in state law that included switching election systems.

 A federal judge in August upped the pressure for a new system.
 U.S. District Court Judge Amy Totenberg gave Georgia until Jan.
 1 to retire the election system in use since 2002, calling it “seriously flawed.”

+Thomas McCoy, a 55-year-old machinist, cast his first votes on one of the new machines Tuesday in Cartersville.
+He called the new system “great, easy,” and said he was glad to be rid of the paperless machines after one malfunctioned on him in a prior election.

+“This one I could actually print it out and look at it and knew right off the bat this was where I was going,” McCoy said.

-And while the new machines will create a paper record, a positive trial run Tuesday isn’t likely to satisfy advocates for greater election integrity.
+Though the new machines create a paper record, a positive trial run Tuesday isn’t likely to satisfy advocates for greater election integrity.
 They insist the new system remains vulnerable and fails to deliver the auditable results they demand.

 “Even if everything goes smoothly, that doesn’t solve the problems,” said Marilyn Marks, executive director of the Coalition for Good Governance.

-But the new machines, unlike the old, print a paper ballot with a computer code and a list of votes being cast.
+But the new machines, unlike the old, print a paper ballot with a list of each vote cast and a computer code designed to match those choices.
 That printout is inserted into a scanner that reads the code and stores the votes electronically for tabulation.
 Printouts are retained in case an election must be audited later.

-Those getting familiar with the system have already begun sizing it up.

-Linkswiler and Carol Heard, elections supervisor for Decatur County in southwest Georgia, said a few voters making final checks caught mistakes.
+Linkswiler and Heard in Decatur County said a few voters making final checks caught mistakes.
 The erroneous ballots were voided and they cast new ones.

 “We had two spoiled ballots, which shows me at least two voters paid attention to their ballots after they printed them out,” Heard said.
 “So that’s a good sign.
 It means there’s that opportunity” to correct errors.